hugoladret/blog/hugoladret/content/post/sua_vs_mua.md

 <!--more-->
 # The problem
-Extracellular electrophysiology can be about :
+Extracellular electrophysiology can involve:
-* Recording Single Unit Activity (SUA), i.e. the potentials from one single neuron in the brain, with a small-ish electrode nearby.
+* Recording Single Unit Activity (SUA), capturing activity from a single neuron in the brain with a nearby electrode.
-* Recording multiple of those simultaneously and in a mixed manner, i.e. a pool of potentials from multiple closeby cells, called Multi Unit Activity (MUA).
+* Recording multiple neurons simultaneously, resulting in a mixed signal from nearby cells, called Multi Unit Activity (MUA).
-* Scaling up even higher in space and time, recording the transient potential of many neurons, in the form of Local Field Potentials (LFP).
+* Scaling up further, recording transient potentials from many neurons, known as Local Field Potentials (LFP).

-What is recorded depends on many factors, amongst which the impedance of the electrode and the filtering frequencies are key.
-In terms of SUA vs MUA, it is mostly about impedance, or put more simply the size of a "listening sphere" around the tip of the electrode.
+What is recorded depends on various factors, with electrode impedance and filtering frequencies being crucial.
+For SUA vs MUA, it's primarily about impedance, essentially the size of the "listening sphere" around the electrode tip.

-I've been personally dealing entirely with SUA in my career so far, but they have recently used datasets [in which they are not necessarily accessible](https://hugoladret.github.io/post/sua_ks3/).
-Wishing to know more about how a mixed bag of SUA compares to a "pure" SUA, I started browsing the relevant literature.
-This post will be updated regularly to reflect new findings.
+I've worked exclusively with SUA before this post.
+Recently encountered datasets where SUA is not necessarily accessible. \ Curious about how a mix of SUA compares to pure SUA - started exploring relevant literature.

 # Solution(s)
-## [ 2023-04-14 ]
+## [2023-04-14]
-It is not uncommon to mix SUA and MUA in publications, which reflects their shared origin and function.
-Recently, I've read two articles [here](https://www.nature.com/articles/s41593-018-0089-1) and [there](https://www.science.org/doi/10.1126/science.aao0284?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed) in which authors were mixing both signals in V1 electrophysiology.
+Mixing SUA and MUA in publications is not uncommon - reflecting their shared origins and functions ? \
+Recently, read two articles [here](https://www.nature.com/articles/s41593-018-0089-1) and [there](https://www.science.org/doi/10.1126/science.aao0284?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed) which mixed both in V1.

-I found these paper through a [third one](https://pubmed.ncbi.nlm.nih.gov/36947884/) in which the authors went so far as to claim that :
+Discovered these papers through a [third one](https://pubmed.ncbi.nlm.nih.gov/36947884/) - authors claimed:
 > No spike sorting was performed, as previous studies similar to ours have reported no significant difference between single- and multi-unit results.

-which, when reading all three articles, seems quite true.
+Reading all three articles, claim appears quite accurate.